michaeldmcqueen/resources.gmt.com-website/_woh_resources/schedule-menu-packing/schedule.md

 &nbsp;

 * Shower locations and times will be communicated at camp.
 There will be separate shower times designated for those that are 17 and younger from those 18 and older.&nbsp;
-* Breakfast and Dinner Crews/Hospitality Tasks: Participants have the opportunity to serve other campers by helping prepare meals and clean the facility.&nbsp;
+* Breakfast and dinner crews/hospitality tasks: Participants have the opportunity to serve other campers by helping prepare meals and clean the facility.&nbsp;